 To reduce the chances of publishing bugs, we recommend testing your package before publishing it to the npm registry.
 To test your package, run npm install with the full path to your package directory:

-npm install my-package
+npm install /path/to/my-test-package

 By default, scoped packages are published with private visibility.
 To publish a scoped package with public visibility, use npm publish --access public.

-1. On the command line, navigate to the root directory of your package.
+On the command line, navigate to the root directory of your package.

-cd /path/to/package
+cd /path/to/my-test-package

-2. To publish your scoped public package to the npm registry, run:
+To publish your scoped public package to the npm registry, run:

 npm publish --access public